qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

+# ⚠️ Attention ⚠️

+👉 _[ipatool](https://github.com/majd/ipatool) by Majd, now allows you to download older versions of any iOS app.
+It’s way easier to set up and use than the current method.
+I highly recommend giving ipatool a try!
+Feel free to check out [my new guide](https://gist.github.com/qnblackcat/4f7b77f685ccda2ff4ef916a27d66107)_

+***

 # [Guide] How to Downgrade Apps on AppStore with iTunes 12.6.5 & Charles Proxy (no Jailbreak).

 _If you find this guide useful, considering_ [_Buy me a Coffee ☕️_](https://buymeacoffee.com/qnblackcat)